A sampling of especially fetching, and frustrating, action words

 But for every headache verb there is a heavenly one: a term that is endlessly rich and carries mysterious power.
 It may be a word whose meaning has shifted over time, so that it has many different layers of meaning.
 We want to understand them all, and to select the perfect verb for every sentence.

-I will use this space to showcase both heavenly verbs and headache verbs, rotating a different set of verbs in every couple of months.
+I will use this space to showcase both heavenly verbs and headache verbs, rotating a different set of verbs in every week.
 Some of these verbs appear in Vex, Hex, Smash, Smooch, some of them appear only here.

 Lament.
 To regret strongly.
 Ordinary mortals would utter a sentence like “I am sad that this happened” when a turn of events distresses them.
 A writer says, “I lament this.”
 The verb derives from the Latin for “weeping, wailing.”
 Into the English word is packed the senses of “to mourn, to express grief, to regret” and “to feel disappointment over something considered unsatisfactory, unreasonable, or unfair.”
 A mountain of heartache in a single syllable.

 Lend/Loan.
 Shakespeare got it right when he wrote, “Neither a borrower nor a lender be; / For loan oft loseth both itself and friend.”
 It’s pithy advice, and notice how loan is used as a noun.
 Nitpickers like to say that loan shouldn’t be used as a verb at all: to lend (a verb) is to allow someone to borrow something and loan (a noun) refers to what is lent.
 One caveat, though.
 It was indeed labeled a Yankee adulteration, but loan has long been a verb in American English and is not incorrect when used to describe a transaction of money (The bank loaned Stella $10,000 to help her establish her jewelry business) or physical goods.
 If you are writing in a figurative mood, use lend, as Shakespeare did with Lend me your ears.